nikolaidatsenko/KEN3170-group-3/assignment2/README.md

 ### Bonus

 Changing the glucose secretion bound (`upper_bound`) never changes the maximal biomass rate.
-The reason is that the optimiser will never pick a solution that secretes glucose, because doing so is suboptimal — so increasing the upper bound has no effect on the output.
+The reason is that the optimiser will never pick a solution that secretes glucose, because doing so is suboptimal, so increasing the upper bound has no effect on the output.

 A heatmap of biomass production as a function of both the glucose uptake bound (`|lower_bound|`) and the glucose secretion bound (`upper_bound`), varied independently, confirms this: biomass depends only on the uptake magnitude (x-axis) and is completely flat along the secretion-bound axis (y-axis).